back to Axiomatic Language Home Page

 Comment blocks can be nested.

-Recall that symbols can start with any printable character other than blank ` ! # $ % ( ) ' " and symbol characters after the first can be printable characters other than blank ( ).
-We make use of special characters for, say, higher-order forms.
+Recall that syntax-extension symbols can start with any printable character other than blank ` $ % ! ( ) ' " and symbol/atom/variable characters after the first can be any printable characters other than blank ( ).
+We often use special characters for, say, higher-order forms.

 Our axiomatic language phonecode solution is given below.
 Indices in column 1 count the non-comment source lines.